What Is The VA ‘Mandatory Escape Clause’?

 Just because a home buyer signs the clause doesn’t mean they must back out if the appraisal comes in lower than the asking price.

-The final part of the mandatory escape clause states that a home buyer may waive the clause and pay the additional money if they want.
+The final part of the mandatory escape clause allows a home buyer to waive the clause and pay the additional money if they want.
 The only “mandatory” part of the clause is that home buyers must sign it – but that doesn’t mean they’re required to follow it.

-There could be plenty of reasons why a home buyer might want to waive the clause.
+There could be plenty of reasons why a home buyer might decide not to back out.
 For example, a VA appraisal that comes in barely lower than the asking price could mean just a few thousand out of the home buyer’s pocket.
-If that’s doable, then purchasing the home might be the right move.
+If that’s doable, then proceeding with the purchase might be the right move.

 VA loans are largely designed to protect the buyer, but VA home buyers still have freedom in the process.
 The escape clause is there to protect you, but only if you want it to.